brightlayer-ui/ionic-design-patterns/README.md

-> This repo has been archived and moved to [here](https://github.com/etn-ccis/blui-ionic-design-patterns).
+> This repo has been archived and moved [here](https://github.com/etn-ccis/blui-ionic-design-patterns).

 # Ionic Design Patterns